silvermango9927/incident-resolving-agent/README.md

-# Incident Resolution Multi-Agentic Workflow (IRMAW)
+# The Mavericks' Incident Handler

 A suite of agentic workflows to help resolve incident reports and execute solutions